Qiu Chuji: History

-Returning home, Changchun largely followed his outward route, with certain deviations, such as a visit to Hohhot.
-He was back in Beijing by the end of January 1224.
+Returning home, Qiu Chuji largely followed his outward route, with certain deviations, such as a visit to Hohhot.
+He was back in Yanjing by the end of January 1224.
 From the narrative of his expedition, Travels to the West of Qiu Chang Chun written by his pupil Li Zhichang, we derive some of the most vivid pictures ever drawn of nature and man between the Great Wall of China and Kabul, between the Aral and Yellow Seas, peppered by poetic expressions.

 Of particular interest are the sketches of the Mongols and the people of Samarkand and its vicinity, the account of the land and products of Samarkand in the Ili Valley at or near Almalig-Kulja, and the description of various great mountain ranges, peaks and defiles, such as the Chinese Altay, the Tian Shan, Bogdo Uula, and the Iron Gates of Termit.
 There is, moreover, a noteworthy reference to a land apparently identical with the uppermost valley of the Yenisei.

-After his return, Changchun lived in Beijing until his death on 23 July 1227.
-By order of Genghis Khan, some of the former imperial garden grounds were given to him for the foundation of a Taoist Monastery of the White Clouds that exists to this day.
+In the spring of 1224, Qiu Chuji accepted the invitation from officials in Yanjing to preside over the Tianchang Monastery.
+In 1227, an imperial edict was issued renaming the Tianchang Monastery as the Changchun Palace (present-day White Cloud Temple in Beijing).
+The palace was bestowed with the tiger golden tablet, and it was decreed that “all matters concerning the religion shall be handled by the Immortal”—effectively appointing Qiu Chuji to oversee all religions throughout the realm.

+On the ninth day of the seventh lunar month in 1227 (22 August 1227 of the Gregorian calendar), Qiu Chuji passed away at the Baoxuan Hall within Changchun Palace at the age of eighty.
+For three days, the city of Yanjing was enveloped in a dense, auspicious fragrance—a phenomenon regarded as miraculous by the populace.

+On the first anniversary of his death, his disciples interred him at the Chushun Hall within Changchun Palace.

+During the reign of Emperor Shizu of Yuan, he was posthumously honoured as the “Perfected Patriarch Changchun, Preacher of the Dao.”

+To commemorate the immeasurable merits of Immortal Qiu, the common people established the nineteenth day of the first lunar month as the Yanjiu Festival, celebrating it annually to this day.
+It has since become one of the renowned customs in the Beijing-Tianjin region.

+In his seventies, braving sand storm and severe cold, hardships and dangers, Qiu Chuji had traveled long distances to meet Genghis Khan and stop the slaughter.
+Moved by his deeds, Emperor Qianlong of the Qing dynasty wrote an antithetical couplet: "He achieved eternal immortality without the need of consuming rosy clouds to seek the secret formula; one word stops the killing, now we know aid the world has wondrous merit."